 The proxy module can be used as a springboard to other networks, or in this case, to dive deeper into the internal bank network.
 Looking closer at the .Net proxy modules, for example, one can see that the Smart Assembly obfuscator was used to try and hide the module's payload.

 Debugging the module leads to a configuration file being loaded.
-The connection details can be seen in the screenshot above using a password of “password”.
+The connection details can be seen in the screenshot above using a password of such as “password”.

 The monitor module has one function.
 It gives the authors the capability to spy on the infected machines.
 Screenshots are taken and interprocess communications are used to transfer the data to the main module.
-In this way, it is able to function similarly to a video stream.
+In this way, it can function similarly to a video stream.

 The crux of this operation revolves around the ATM module, also known as Atmosphere.
 It makes it possible for the authors to remotely cash out ATM machines.
 Once on an infected computer, this module searches all running processes for a legitimate one called "atmapp.exe", which is proprietary ATM software.